 That said, if the movie concerns not having, getting, or keeping a job, you can choose from any genre, from comedy or drama to musical or animated film.
 Also, no duplicate entries, please.
 The listing (below) of blogathon entries will be continually updated; check it to be sure your intended entry isn’t already taken.

 - In the “Comments” section at the bottom of this blog, please leave your name, the URL of your blog, and the movie you are choosing to blog about.
 Below are banners you can use to promote your blog entry.
 Please choose a banner, display it on your blog, and link it back to this blog.

-Again, be sure to leave a comment below and grab one of our banners, and have fun with your blog entry!
-Here’s the line-up so far (and away we go…):
+Again, be sure to leave a comment below and grab our banner, and have fun with your blog entry!
+Here’s the line-up so far:

 Movie Movie Blog Blog II – Hallelujah I’m a Bum (1933)